SymbioticLab/Sol/README.md

 ## Status Quo

-The source code in this repository only supports interchangeable CPUs (for decoupling) in single applications as of now, and we are testing Sol with some scheduling consistency issue.
-We plan to update the repository soon.
+The source code in this repository supports interchangeable CPUs (for decoupling) inside single applications.
+We are testing Sol with some scheduling consistency issue, and plan to update the repository soon.

 ## Building Sol